Your source for updates on city services and operations during the COVID-19 pandemic

 - Parks & Recreation:

-- Parks, trails, golf course, tennis courts, and fishing piers are open; however, restrooms and picnic areas are closed.
+- Parks, trails, golf course, tennis courts, dog park, skate park, campground and fishing piers are open.

 - Huntington Park Beach is now open for swimming, sunbathing and other activities with the following rules: